newnate2005/whitematchinggame/README.md

 It is a bit jarring at first, especially if the volume is turned up and you are wearing headphones.
 The music however, is quite lovely.

 Credits:

+Code - Me

+Automatic checkMatch() - Antonio

+the whole project and lessons and more - Mrs. Carr

 Images - The Internet